 Once the lawn has been scarified and cleared, it is ready for overseeding.
 Evenly broadcast your chosen grass seed across the lawn to fill the gaps and any larger bare patches.
 To ensure an even coverage sow half the amount specified on the packaging by walking in one direction across the lawn and then sow the remaining half by walking the lawn at a right angle to the previous sowing, i.e. in a criss-cross/checkerboard sort of fashion.

-Lightly broadcast and brush into the lawn some compost.
+Lightly broadcast and brush into the lawn some mixed sand and compost.
 I find this helps with keeping the soil moist, prevents the seed from pooling together in clumps when watered, and minimises seed loss to birds.

 Finally water the lawn and seed well either on a fine rose setting or by using a lawn sprinkler.
 Use water sensibly and water either in the early morning or late in the evening to minimise water loss.
 A timer can help with this.
 Keep the seed and soil moist and seed should germinate quickly in the course of one to two weeks.
 These new grass seedlings will quickly grow to fill the spaces created by scarifying.